 Science is not able to predict the changes occurring in this complex and unpredictable ocean - and partly as a result, funding does not keep pace with ever-increasing demands.
 Stock assessment and status determination suffer.
 For most stocks, data streams and assessments lag behind current conditions, and are not useful for predicting dynamics.
 Scientists' assessments often clash with the experience of fishermen, leading to a lack of trust in the data.
 New fisheries emerge, targeting species lower on the food web, but a lack of knowledge of these stocks often leads to overexploitation.
 In some cases there is limited ability to obtain permits to target locally available and abundant species.
-Many stocks experiencing range shifts are incorrectly classified as overfished, and these false flags undermine trust in the management in general.
+Many stocks experiencing range shifts are incorrectly classified as overfished, and these false flags undermine trust in the management process.
+Over time, there is less funding for science and fishery management in general.